g33kme/adapay/README.md

 # Start cardano-wallet in Background
 NETWORK=mainnet docker-compose up -d

+# Or if your prefer to run your node on testnet you can do:
+# NETWORK=testnet docker-compose up -d

 ```

 When your cardano-wallet is up running `NETWORK=mainnet docker-compose up -d` ou can simply check in your Browser the height of the Cardano Blockchain by requesting the following URL: